 Head Man Dancer

+After retiring from the USAF in 2017, Darren utilized his GI Educational benefits and acquired a Master’s of Science in Organizational Leadership from the University of Redlands and a MS in Human Resource Management from Golden Gate University.
 Presently, Darren works for the Native American Health Center located in Northern California.
 He helps facilitate wellness programs through culture and traditional activities, because Culture is prevention.
 Darren and his family are deeply honored that he is asked to be Head Man Dancer.
 They wish good blessings to all and hope everyone enjoys themselves at this year’s annual Honolulu Intertribal Powwow.

 Head Woman Dancer

 Aloha my name is Virginia Timentwa, I am a proud mother of 5 boys and also a proud member of the Colville Confederated Tribes.
 My parents are Debra Timentwa & Albert Thomas, who

 instilled a lot of cultural values in me from the time I could walk.
 They raised me on the pow wow trail and gave me some of the best memories of my life & taught me to never give up.
 My late

 great grandmother Jeanette Timentwa also taught me a lot about culture, how to live in two worlds, and to never forget who I am.
 She taught me how to gather the foods our ancestors